Logical limit laws for minor-closed classes of graphs: Notation and preliminaries

 By a result of Norine, Seymour, Thomas and Wollan~\cite{norineseymourthomaswollan}, we know that $\rho > 0$ for every minor-closed class other than the class of all graphs.
 More detailed information on which values $\rho$ can assume for minor-closed classes was obtained by Bernardi, Noy and Welsh~\cite{bernardinoywelsh}.
 Amongst other things, they showed that the radius of convergence is infinite if and only if $\Gcal$ does not contain every path; and that otherwise, if $\Gcal$ contains all paths, then $\rho \leq 1$.
-A class $\Gcal$ is said to be {\em smooth}~if
+An arbitrary class of graphs $\Gcal$ is said to be {\em smooth}~if

 (In case this limit does exist then it must in fact equal $\rho$.)
 Smoothness turns out to be a key property in many proofs on enumerative and probabilistic aspects of graphs from minor-closed classes.
 The following result was proved by McDiarmid in~\cite{McDiarmid09}.
 The statement below combines Theorem 1.2 and Lemma 2.4 of~\cite{McDiarmid09}.